To assemble a grant proposal, you need tools to organize the process, communicate with colleagues, and package and submit the proposal.

 Tier 2: The "Good to Haves"

-When you are starting a grant proposal, you'll probably need to complete some level of background research.
-You may need to research a geographic area, the names of organizations conducting projects in a particular community, or organizations/companies working in technical areas relevant to the proposal.
-If you don't know the donor well, you may also need to do background research on the donor's interests and funding history so you can write a proposal targeted to its interests.
-Your research may involve preparing or saving Word documents, PDFs, and webpages.
+When you begin working on a grant proposal, usually it's necessary to complete some level of background research.
+You may need to research a geographic area, collect the names of organizations conducting projects in a particular community, or learn about the organizations/companies working in technical areas relevant to the proposal.
+If you don't know the donor well, you may also need to perform background research on the donor's interests and funding history so you can write a proposal targeted to the donor's interests.
+Your research may involve writing and/or saving Word documents, PDFs, and webpages.
 In the digital age, digital content requires electronic storage options.
-A useful storage option is a digital notebook system where you can collect ideas and documents and share the results of your research with other team members.
+A useful storage option is a digital notebook system where you can collect ideas and documents and share the content with other team members.

-OneNote is integrated into Microsoft Office.
-If you have Microsoft Office at work, OneNote is probably already on your computer and ready to use.
-With OneNote there's no new software to download if you're a Microsoft Office user and you won't need to create another account as OneNote works with your existing Microsoft account.
+OneNote is part of Microsoft Office.
+If you have Microsoft Office at work, OneNote is on your computer and ready to use.

-Evernote has the same functionality as OneNote but it will require you to set up a new account.
-As a third-party offering, before you store any work-related materials to Evernote you should confirm that it is okay to do so under your organization's IT security policies.
-The issue with using third-party applications is that if something were to happen to you--let's say you're out sick for a long period--no one at the organization would be able to access your work-related files.
-Because of these security issues, it's possible that OneNote may be your only option for a digital notebook at work.
-Since OneNote is part of Microsoft Office, your organization's IT staff will be able to administer the account and ensure its security.
+If you choose Evernote, you will need to set up an account and either download the application to your computer or use the Web-based version.
+As a third-party offering, before you store any work-related materials to a personal Evernote account, you should first confirm that it is okay to do so under your organization's IT security policies.
+The issue with using third-party applications is that if something were to happen to you--let's say you're out sick--no one at your organization would be able to access your work-related files.

 Which one is better?
 Since the functionality is very similar, it comes down to user preference.
-For many users, Evernote will feel more intuitive than OneNote.
+Because of its notebook design, Evernote may feel more intuitive than OneNote.
 On the other hand, OneNote seamlessly integrates with Outlook and other Microsoft products.
 If you are already using Outlook and OneDrive, OneNote will bring a new level of functionality to your work within the Microsoft environment.
 The other advantage of OneNote is that it's free with your Microsoft Office license.
-While Evernote offer a free basic account for its digital notebook, you'll need to pay $69.99/year to get the premium version of Evernote that has all of the features that are standard in OneNote.
+Evernote offers a free basic account.
+However, to access all features, you'll need the premium version, which costs $69.99/year.

 Web Conferencing: Skype or Google Hangouts

-If your organization has a lot of telecommuters and regularly works with external consultants or partners, or if you frequently travel for work, you'll want a Skype account or something similar such as Google Hangouts.
+If your organization has a lot of telecommuters, regularly works with external consultants or partners, or if you frequently travel for work, you'll want a Skype account or something similar such as Google Hangouts.
 Skype, another member of the Microsoft family, allows you to make free calls to other Skype users, hold group video calls, instant message other users, and screen share.
 You can also call landlines and mobile phones via Skype at affordable rates.
-If you have a business or nonprofit account with Microsoft, you'll have access to Skype through your work account login.

 While similar, an advantage of Skype over Google Hangouts is how easy it is to set up a Skype meeting if you have an Outlook account.
 To do this, all you need to do is click "Skype Meeting" on the top menu bar when you are scheduling the meeting and Outlook will embed a unique Skype link into the email invitation.
 When it comes time for the meeting, meeting attendees click the Skype link in the invitation to join the call.
 Once the Skye call begins, attendees are able to share their screens and use instant messaging during the call to distribute documents or hold side conversations.

-Sometimes the easiest way to bring people together and reduce potential technology mishaps is to set up a regular conference call using a landline.
-If your organization does not have a conference call service through a traditional telecommunications carrier such as AT&T, FreeConferenceCalls.com is worth exploring.
-After signing up for an account, you receive a unique conference line number and pin that you can use for conference calls.
+Sometimes the easiest way to bring people together and reduce potential technology mishaps is to set up a conference call using a landline.
+If your organization does not have a conference call service through a traditional carrier such as AT&T, FreeConferenceCalls.com is worth exploring.
+After signing up for an account, you receive a unique conference line number and pin to use for conference calls.
 In addition to standard audio calls, FreeConferenceCalls.com also offers video conferences and online meetings.
-Most of the service's features are free but some features, such as reserving an 800-number, are premium offerings and require a subscription.
+Most of the service's features are free, but some features, such as reserving an 800-number, are premium offerings and require a subscription.

 FreeConferenceCalls.com can be used internationally and offers local dial-in numbers for 58 countries.
-FreeConferenceCalls.com is something every nonprofit should know about it.
-One of the best things about it is that it allows every individual in your organization to set up her own dedicated conference line, which means an end to sharing conference lines and worrying about your colleagues dialing into your conference call if you should go over time.
+One of the best things about FreeConferenceCalls.com is that it allows every individual in your organization to set up her own dedicated conference line, which avoids the issue of having to share conference lines and worrying that colleagues may dial into your conference call should you go over time.

 Tier 3: The "Nice to Haves"

 Even in today's increasingly digital world, occasionally you have to deal with paper.
-Fortunately, for those (few) times when you need to scan and then send a document by email or fax, you can turn to your smartphone for help.
-There are smartphone apps that make owning a separate scanner or fax machine obsolete.
+Fortunately, for those times when you need to scan and send a document by email or fax, you can turn to your smartphone for help.

-An inexpensive option for scanning documents is to use your phone to scan the documents and send them via email from your phone.
+An inexpensive option for scanning documents is to use your phone.
 While you can use your phone's camera to take photos of documents, you'll get higher quality results by using a dedicated app for the purpose such as TurboScan.
-With TurboScan, which costs about $3 USD and works with iPhones and Android, you have the option of taking a single photo or having the app take three consecutive photos, which it then merges into a higher quality image.
-From the app, you can email the document to yourself or to someone else as an image file or a PDF.
+TurboScan costs about $3 and works with iPhones and Android.
+From the app, you can email the scanned document as an image file or a PDF.
 The app will also store a copy of the document for you.
 Since a phone app is a third party application, it's best to use it sparingly for business purposes.
-However in a pinch, or if your office cannot afford to purchase a scanner, an app on your phone can get the job done.
+However, in a pinch, or if your office cannot afford to purchase a scanner, an app like TurboScan can get the job done.
 To learn more about TurboScan's features, Engadget has a short article that explains what it does.

 Even less likely to be used these days than a scanner is a fax machine.
-Still, you may run into situations where you need to fax documents..If you are outside of the office and need to fax a document, or if your office does not want to purchase a fax machine, using your phone to fax a document is the solution.
+Should you run into a situation where you need to fax documents, and you are outside of the office, or if your office does not have a fax machine, using your phone to fax a document is the solution.
 There are several apps to chose from.
-For suggestions on which app to choose, this article on geckoandfly.com is a nice roundup of what is out there.
-It reviews apps that can be used with iPhones, Android, and Windows phones.
-Faxing from your phone isn't free, but it's very affordable (you can fax a document for less than $1 USD) and far more affordable than purchasing a fax machine for the rare times you'll need one.
+For suggestions on which app to choose, this article on geckoandfly.com is a nice roundup of what is out there for iPhones, Android, and Windows phones.
+In terms of cost, faxing from your phone isn't free, but it's very affordable.
+You can fax a document for less than $1.